elsanggraini/elsanggraini/README.md

 ## Hi there 👋
-I'm Elsa Anggraini, a 6th semester Computer Science student in Bina Sarana Informatika University with a strong interest in software development, data science, and modern technology.
+I'm Elsa Anggraini, a 6th semester Informatics student in Bina Sarana Informatika University with a strong interest in software development, data science, and modern technology.

 ---